eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/usage.rst

    The custom dataset must be in the correct format to be loaded successfully.
 This is explained in the :ref:`collecting_data` tutorial.

-1. Choose 'Custom' from the drop-down menu in the *Choose the model for the training set* section.
+1. Choose ``Custom`` from the drop-down menu in the *Choose the model for the training set* section.

 2. Click on the ``Load dataset`` button to load the custom dataset.